WGPR: End of Urban One LMA

 On June 10, 2019, Urban One announced that it would not renew its LMA with WGPR when it expired at the end of 2019.
 The same day, Beasley Broadcast Group announced that it would acquire WDMK and its Detroit Praise Network stations for $13.5 million.

 WGPR is once again run by a staff employed by the Masons.
-It has remained a Mainstream Urban outlet, competing with Urban 97.9 WJLB, Urban AC 92.3 WMXD and 102.7 WDMK and Classic Hip Hop 105.1 WMGC-FM.
+It has remained a Mainstream Urban outlet, competing with WJLB, WMXD, WDMK and WMGC-FM.

 HD Radio

 Smooth Jazz and Modern Rock

 On April 20, 2011, WGPR launched two HD Radio digital subchannels, with a smooth jazz format on WGPR-HD2 as The Oasis and modern rock on WGPR-HD3 as The Bone.
 These subchannels were programmed by the Martz Communications Group.
 Martz owned the low-powered translators (through licensee Radio Power, Inc.) that rebroadcast the HD Radio signals: 104.7 FM W284BQ would rebroadcast The Oasis, while 94.3 FM W232CA would rebroadcast The Bone.
 The Oasis programming came from Broadcast Architecture's Smooth Jazz Network, featuring Kenny G as morning show host with Detroit radio veteran Sandy Kovach (formerly of the former smooth jazz outlet V98.7) as co-host.
-As of May 1, 2011, the station added an HD-4 subchannel with Regional Mexican programming branded as La Jefa.
-But by July of that year, the HD-4 subchannel was no longer on air.
+As of May 1, 2011, the station added an HD4 subchannel with Regional Mexican programming branded as La Jefa.
+By July of that year, the HD4 subchannel was no longer on air.

 Martz's operation of WGPR's HD subchannels was not affected by the LMA agreement with Radio One.
-But on January 31, 2012, Martz Communications ceased operations of The Oasis and The Bone, forcing them both off the air.
+On January 31, 2012, Martz Communications ceased operations of The Oasis and The Bone, forcing them both off the air.
 Financial and signal difficulties were the primary reasons for the closure of the two HD subchannels.